daviddelusenet/react-workshop/README.md

 - **High pace of development**

- React is still under development.
+ React is still a project under development.
 This means as a developer working with React you have to keep yourself up to date with the latest changes to the React codebase.

- Besides the constantly evolving React codebase a lot of the tools you will use in combination with React (like [React Router](https://github.com/ReactTraining/react-router) and [Redux](https://github.com/reactjs/redux)) are also still under development.
+ Besides the constantly evolving React codebase a lot of the tools you will use in combination with React (like [React Router](https://github.com/ReactTraining/react-router), [Redux](https://github.com/reactjs/redux) and [Webpack](https://webpack.js.org/)) are also still under development.

  So as a developer there's a lot of stuff you need to keep yourself up to date on.

 - **Not suitable for every type of project**

-  Ofcourse it's possible to build everything you want (and more) with React.
+  Of course it's possible to build everything you want (and more) with React.
 However, in some cases this isn't the best decision.

   For example, React isn't good with complex animations.
 So if your project will contain a lot of these it might not be the best choice to go with React.

 - **Learning curve can be steep**

   When you don't have a lot of previous experience with JavaScript, Webpack and/or ES6 features it might be hard to get into React.

+Now that you know some of the advantages and disadvantages of React **let's get coding!**

 ## Workshop contents